 Sauvignon Blanc and Pinot Grigio are two very popular types of white wines.
 These two wines, however, have many noticeable differences.
-In this article we will be comparing their differences in terms of:

 - Acidity